Jorja Smith: 2015–2019: First EPs, and Lost & Found

 Smith performed as a special guest on Drake's Boy Meets World Tour in February and March 2017, and featured on two tracks on his mixtape More Life (2017).
 She released the song "Beautiful Little Fools" on International Women's Day; the title is a reference to the novel The Great Gatsby.
 In May, she featured on Kali Uchis' song "Tyrant", the lead single off Uchis' debut studio album Isolation (2018).
 She released her third single, "Teenage Fantasy", in June.
 Two months later, Smith and grime artist Preditah released a single together called "On My Mind".
 In September 2017, she began dating singer and producer Joel Compass.

 She performed as the opening act on Bruno Mars' 24K Magic World Tour in October and November 2017.
 In December, it was announced that Smith would be the recipient of the Brit Critics' Choice Award, to be presented at the Brits nominations launch on 13 January 2018.
 She is the first independent artist to have been nominated for the award, let alone win.

 In January 2018, she released the single "Let Me Down" featuring rapper Stormzy.
 Smith co-wrote and performed the song "I Am" on Kendrick Lamar's soundtrack album for the film Black Panther, released in February.
 Later that month, she performed at the BRIT Awards with Rag'n'Bone Man.
 In April, she made her US television debut on Jimmy Kimmel Live! with a performance of "Blue Lights".
 Her debut studio album, Lost & Found, written over a five-year period, was announced in April and released in June 2018 to critical acclaim.
 In the month of the album's release, Smith began touring in support of the album, with dates scheduled across Europe and festival appearances in Japan.
-The Lost & Found Tour's North American leg began on 19 November in Seattle and conclude on 19 December in Toronto and will be supported by Ravyn Lenae.
+The Lost & Found Tour's North American leg began on 19 November in Seattle and conclude on 19 December in Toronto, Canada and will be supported by Ravyn Lenae.

 In 2019, Smith announced a co-headlining North American tour with Kali Uchis starting on 28 April in Washington, D.C. and concluding in Toronto on 30 May.
 In August 2019, Smith released the single "Be Honest" featuring Burna Boy.